 [update] HLS will be supported in Windows 10

 For video conversion I use FFmpeg.
 Creation of HLS is possible with FFmpeg, but not really well documented.
 So I had to figure out how to create the video streams.
-After a lot of research and experimentation I created my FFmpeg HLS reference implementation that is available on Bitbucket.
+After a lot of research and experimentation I created my FFmpeg HLS reference implementation that is available on GitLab.

 On iOS the created video plays without problems on new devices.
 Older iOS devices with a maximum resolution of 480×320 pixels seem to select the best quality stream available, even if they cannot play it.
 For Android you have to create a MP4 video and before converting it into a MPEG stream.
 Doing this in a single command creates a choppy stream on Android.
 Flash playback has still some issues if you change the bitrate.
 So I still have some work to do.